The Interview Tips You Need on Your Way to Law School

 Interviews — they’re a necessary part of any career, and particularly in the career of an aspiring lawyer.
 My own law school application adventure included numerous interviews related directly to my law school apps, and later on for scholarships.
 You reach a point where interviewing really does become a better experience and you learn something about what it takes to be truly effective when you have your moment to shine.

 Your own repeat experiences with interviewing will inevitably give you those benefits, but there’s a lot I can share about what I’ve learned from others and from my own trials and errors to help ease your way into interviews.

-Here, I’ll give you my top ten interview tips that you should be using at every stage of your journey to law school.
+Here, I’ll give you my top 10 interview tips that you should be using at every stage of your journey to law school.

 1. Try to pretend like you’re having a good time

-You’ve got to regulate your energy level during interviews.
+Regulate your energy level during interviews.
 I tend to become more reserved when I’m nervous, and other people reach a 10/10 of Redbull-overload, frantic energy.
-You can’t always “be yourself” in an interview because your true self is probably uncomfortable and wishing you were somewhere else.
-Instead, think of the interview like a performance, like the host from your favorite podcast does.
+Think of the interview like a performance, like the host from your favorite podcast does.
 Even if they’re probably sitting in a sad, dark basement speaking into a microphone, they still sound like they’re having a great time.
 So should you in an interview.

 2. Make an elevator pitch for yourself

 We’ve all heard of an elevator pitch, but it really just means that you should provide a clear and concise narrative for yourself in your interview.
 Your pitch is not only a spiel you should be able to use for the inevitable “tell me about yourself” question, but it’s also the core message you want to get across for the interviewer to remember you among dozens of other applicants.
 Don’t know where to start?
 Answer these three questions: What’s unique about your background?
 What’s compelling about your current work/talents?
 And what are you excited about in your future?